The Role of Symmetry in Quantum Query-to-Communication Simulation: Notation and preliminaries

 \begin{defi}[Inner Product function] For every positive integer $n$, define the function $\IP_n : \pmone^{n} \times \pmone^{n} \to \pmone$ by

 In other words, $\IP_n = \PARITY_n \circ \AND_2$. \end{defi}

 \begin{observation} For all positive integers $k, t$, $\PARITY_k \circ \IP_t = \IP_{kt}$. \end{observation}

 We also assume familiarity with quantum communication complexity~\cite{wolf:qccsurvey}.
 We use $\Q_{\epsilon}^{cc}(G)$ and $\Q_{\epsilon}^{cc,*}(G)$ to represent the $\epsilon$-error quantum communication complexity of a two-party function $G$ in the models without and with unlimited shared entanglement, respectively.
+The latter means that Alice and Bob share at the start of the protocol an entangled state of their choice (independent of their inputs $X$ and $Y$) at no cost, for instance a large number of EPR-pairs.
+One can think of this as the quantum generalization of shared randomness.
 Unless specified otherwise, we drop $\epsilon$ from the subscript and assume $\epsilon = 1/3$.

 \begin{defi}[Balanced probability distribution] We call a probability distribution $\mu: \pmone^n \to \R$ balanced with respect to a function $f: \pmone^n \to \pmone$ if $\sum_{x \in \pmone^n} f(x) \mu(x) = 0$. \end{defi}